Cydev007/Phishing-Url-Detection-Using-Machine-Learning-/README.md

 Phishing is one of the internet security problems that target the human vulnerabilities rather than software vulnerabilities.

 ## Introduction
-Phising attack can be described as the process of attracting online users to obtain their sensitive information such as usernames and passwords.
+Phishing attack can be described as the process of attracting online users to obtain their sensitive information such as usernames and passwords.
 Phishers try to deceive their victims by social engineering or creating mockup websites to steal information such as account ID, username, password from individuals and organizations.

 ## Objective
 The objective of this project is to train machine learning models and deep neural network on the dataset created to predict phishing websites.
 Both phishing and legitimate URLs of websites are gathered to form a dataset and from them required URL and basic features are extracted.